5hojib/Electrogram/docs/source/topics/proxy.rst

 Proxy Settings
 ==============

-Pyrofork supports proxies with and without authentication.
-This feature allows Pyrofork to exchange data with Telegram through an intermediate SOCKS 4/5 or HTTP (CONNECT) proxy server.
+Electrogram supports proxies with and without authentication.
+This feature allows Electrogram to exchange data with Telegram through an intermediate SOCKS 4/5 or HTTP (CONNECT) proxy server.

 .. contents:: Contents